git/git.github.io/rev_news/drafts/edition-82.md

   Peff agreed that Git has not been very consistent, but he said that more careful reviews and "laying out guidelines could help".
-He also pointed to [a previous discussion](https://lore.kernel.org/git/20110907215716.GJ13364@sigill.intra.peff.net/) from 10 years ago where he "laid out his mental model" about this topic.
+He also pointed to [a previous discussion](https://lore.kernel.org/git/20110907215716.GJ13364@sigill.intra.peff.net/) from 10 years ago where he had "laid out his mental model" about this topic.

   He also noticed that the 'Preparing' line was marked for translation, so "not reliably machine-readable anyway".
 He also